OODA: Observe, Orient, Decide, & Act

 Orientation

-Use the information to form a mental image of the circumstances.
-That is, synthesize the data into information.
-As more information is received, you "deconstruct" old images and then "create" new images.
 Note that different people require different levels of details to perceive an event.
-Often, we imply that the reason people cannot make good decisions, is that people are bad decisions makers — sort of like saying that the reason some people cannot drive is that they are bad drivers.
-However, the real reason most people make bad decisions is that they often fail to place the information that we do have into its proper context.
+Often, we imply that the reason people cannot make good decisions is that people are bad decisions makers — sort of like saying that the reason some people cannot drive is that they are bad drivers.
+However, the real reason most people make bad decisions is that they often fail to place the information that they do have into its proper context.
 This is where "Orientation" comes in.
 Orientation emphasizes the context in which events occur, so that we may facilitate our decisions and actions.
 That it, orientation helps to turn information into knowledge.
 And knowledge, not information, is the real predictor of making good decisions.

 Decision